HeXavi8/Mathematical-Modeling/Wavelet analysis(WA)/README.md

 ## 小波分析Wavelet analysis(WA)

 ### What:
 A wavelet is a wave-like oscillation with an amplitude that begins at zero, increases, and then decreases back to zero.
 It can typically be visualized as a "brief oscillation" like one recorded by a seismograph or heart monitor.
-Generally, wavelets are intentionally crafted to have specific properties that make them useful for signal processing.br/>
+Generally, wavelets are intentionally crafted to have specific properties that make them useful for signal processing.

 ### Why:
 The advantages of WA: